 Intensive Care medicine

-The Intensive Medicine Service (SMI) is responsible for detecting and treating people in a critical or potentially critical (semi-critical) condition throughout the hospital and the reference area.
-To carry out this task, the service has advanced systems for monitoring and supporting vital functions.
+The Intensive Care Service (SMI) is responsible for detecting and treating people in critical condition (requiring intensive treatment for organ support) or potentially critical (semi-critical requiring intensive monitoring) throughout the hospital and the our reference area.
+To carry out this task, we have advanced systems for monitoring and supporting vital functions.

-The service attends to patients inside and outside the Intensive Care Unit, wherever they require it, 24 hours a day, 365 days a year.
+We attend to patients inside and outside the Intensive Care Unit (open hospital model), wherever they require it, 24 hours a day, 365 days a year.

 Intensive Care Medicine is an open and multidisciplinary specialty.
-Its professionals maintain a close relationship with the Emergency Department, the Surgical and Resuscitation Area, as well as with other medical areas.
-It is the team responsible for treating cardiorespiratory arrests in the hospital, leads the hospital transplant program and participates in a large number of hospital committees.
+Its professionals maintain a close relationship with the Emergency Service, Surgical Area and Reanimation, as well as with other medical areas.
+It is the team responsible for treating cardiorespiratory arrests at the Hospital, leads the hospital transplant program and participates in a large number of hospital committees.

-The service has two separate units, one in the main building of the Hospital de Sant Joan Despí, with 18 beds, and the other in building B in the center, with 28 beds.
+The SMI of the Transversal Hospital has two separate units, one in the Moisès Broggi Hospital with 18 beds, and the other in Building B of the Moisès Broggi Hospital Complex, with 28 beds operating in emergency/pandemic situations in Cat Salut requirement

 • Update date: 01.01.2024